Magnesium Glycinate Powder for Sleep: What Actually Works

 - Stackability.
 Powder mixes easily into an evening drink alongside other sleep-supportive ingredients like tart cherry or chamomile tea.

 - Cost efficiency.
 Bulk magnesium glycinate powder for sleep is typically cheaper per serving than encapsulated forms, especially at higher doses.
+Expect to pay $12-25 for a 30-day supply in powder form versus $15-35 for capsules at equivalent doses.

 The tradeoff?
 Taste.
 The powder can be slightly bitter, and not every brand handles flavoring well.
 Look for products that use minimal additives and avoid artificial sweeteners.
 The ingredient list should be short.